RyantheKing/RyansSite/_posts/2020-04-10-webcam-hand-tracker.md

 ```
 ![Result](/assets/images/posts/contour.png){:style="display: block; margin: 0 auto;"}
 <figcaption>The result of drawing the contours and highest point on the contour</figcaption> \
 You might notice in my image, two hands are being outlined, not just one.
 To achieve this is pretty straightforward.
-In my code, I split the frame in half and then process each half seperately.
+In my code, I split the frame in half and then process each half separately.
 This results in finding two contours, one for each side.
 Then I just draw the contours for each hand on the original frame. \
 Another way you could do this is instead of finding the largest contour out of the list of contours, find the two largest contours.
 Then you would just need to perform any additional computations once on each contour.
 This might work better if you don't want the screen strictly divided.
 However, keep in mind that if hands overlap the binary image mask could see them as the same object since a typical webcam has no depth perception. \
 \
 Finally, remember that everything except the first block of code with the while loop should be in the `findHandPos_frame` function.
 The function should return the modified frame with lines drawn, the contour object(s), and any other values that you calculate from the contours with extra code.
 In my case, it looks like this: